gdh1995/vimium-c/PRIVACY-POLICY.md

 Privacy Policy
 ==============

+Vimium C supports both export, and cloud-based synchronization of your settings,
+    including key mappings and search engines, but no browsing behavior.

+By default, Vimium C only downloads synced settings during the first installation, and if no synced settings found, it will never sync with your Chrome account.
+However, if you do wish to enable this behavior, you may enable the advanced
+    `Synchronize settings with your current account for this browser` setting.

 All information handled by Vimium C, including history, bookmarks, page titles and URLs, will only be used locally.

-By default, Vimium C will never sync with your Chrome account.
-However, if you do wish to enable this behavior, you may enable the `vimSync` setting.

 Your search history in `Vomnibar` and `Link Hints` modes will be purged immediately after use.

-Vimium C supports both export, and cloud-based synchronization of your settings.
 Your keyword searches using `FindMode` are never included in these.
-Please note that your `FindMode` search keywords on an Incognito tab are stored in memory, and will remain in memory, until all your Incognito tabs are destroyed.
+Please note that your `FindMode` search keywords on Incognito windows are stored temporarily,
+    and will remain in memory, until all your Incognito windows are destroyed.

 Permissions Required